Chris Paul's Success and Achievements in Timeline

 In 2011, Chris Paul earned All-NBA and All-Defensive honors, and led the NBA in steals.

-March 2, 2013: Wake Forest Retired Jersey
+March 2, 2013: Wake Forest Retired Paul's Jersey

-2013: NBA All-Star Game MVP
+2013: Named NBA All-Star Game MVP

-In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated.
+In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated, and was second in the league in assisted three-pointers.

-In January of the 2015-16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.
+In January of the 2015–16 NBA season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.

 2016: All-Star Nod